PeterNaydenov/morph/README.md

 - `Render functions` should return a string - the data that will replace the placeholder.
 - `Data functions` are created to manipulate the data.
 Expectation is to return data, that will continue to be used by other actions.
 - `Mixing functions` should merge data in a single data result that will be used by other actions.
-- `Extended render functions` will return a string like regular render functions, but will receive a deep branch of requested data;
+- `Extended render functions` will return a string like regular render functions, but will receive a deep branch of requested data.
-- `Conditional render functions` could return null, that means: ignore this action.
-The result could be also a string: the name of other helper function that will render the data.

 ### Calling Helpers within Helpers